kthayashi/qmdcv/README.md

 #> ::::::
 ```

-Note: Use the Quarto option `output: asis` to get the produced Markdown
+**Important**: Use the Quarto option `output: asis` to ensure that the
-text to be rendered properly.
+inserted Markdown text can be rendered properly.

 See [here](https://github.com/kthayashi/cv) for my personal CV built
 using `qmdcv`.

+## Disclaimers

+This package is neither associated with nor endorsed by the Quarto open
+source project.